Yet Another Introduction to Quantum Computing

 Quantum computing relies on some clever ideas to combine the effects of superposition and interference so as to extract information from a set of qubits (by applying a sequence of gates and ending in measurements) that you could not get from classical bits.

-The Deutsch algorithm was the first (1992) to suggest we could use these quantum phenomena to get something interesting.
+The Deutsch algorithm was the first (1992) to suggest we could use these quantum phenomena to solve a problem more efficiently that one could do with a classical computer.
 The idea was to pose a question, no matter how artificial and useless, which quantum computers might be able to answer quicker than classical computers.
 And then maybe that will give us insights we can use to get to some useful questions later on.

 Here is the artificial and useless problem Deutsch chose (that is not a criticism).
 There are four possible functions that can act on a bit data type and produce a bit output.